CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

  AAA Framework : The AAA framework most commonly refers to the Authentication, Authorization, and Accounting model used in computer network security to control system access, manage user permissions, and track activity.

  ![AAA Diagram](./AAA.png)

+ The Cyber Kill Chain and the MITRE ATT&CK Framework The Cyber Kill Chain and the MITRE ATT&CK Framework are essential cybersecurity models that map and help disrupt adversary behavior.
+ The Kill Chain provides a high-level, linear timeline of an attack, while MITRE ATT&CK offers a detailed, non-linear matrix of specific adversary techniques